yy311/yy311.github.io/index.md

-<p><font color="red"> I will be joining Huazhong UST as a full professor under the support of Chinese 1000 Young Talent Plan grant this fall, a postdoc position is available in my group. <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/postdoc.pdf"> [Detailed information]</a>. </font></p>
+<p><font color="red"> I will be joining Huazhong University of Science and Technology as a full professor under the support of Chinese 1000 Young Talent Plan grant this fall, multiple postdoc positions are available in my group. <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/postdoc.pdf"> [Detailed information]</a>. </font></p>

 <b>Contact:</b>